a-d-robertson/ek-bot-dashboard/README.md

 - Followers (updated once every 24 hours by cron job running the update script)
 - Click counts/geostats on profile link (via Bitly API)
 - Breakdown of successful/unsuccessful requests made to the bot (via logs stored elsewhere)

+Runs as a plotly app from the commandline.